This post may contain affiliate links, please read my full disclosure policy for more details.

 When I was designing this cute Amigurumi butterfly I had an exact idea of what I would like the wings to look like.
 I wanted the wings to be perfect so it took me several tries but think I got there at the end! 🙂 Thankfully you don’t have to go through all that struggle because you can just simply follow the instructions in this free crochet butterfly pattern.
-So please give it a try and let me know what you think. 🙂

-Free Crochet Butterfly Pattern – Notes
+Free Crochet Butterfly Pattern – Before You Get Started

-Skill level: basic to intermediate crochet skills and knowledge
+Skill level: beginner to intermediate crochet skills and knowledge

-Finished size – width: 16.5cm / 6.5 inches
+Finished size – width: 16.5cm / 6.5 inches when using a 2.5mm crochet hook (B/1) and Fine Sport #2 = 4 ply yarn

-Finished size – height: 18cm / 7 inches
+Finished size – height: 18cm / 7 inches when using a 2.5mm crochet hook (B/1) and Fine Sport #2 = 4 ply yarn

-Free Crochet Butterfly Pattern – Materials and Equipment
+Materials and Equipment

 Yarn I used: